DamonOehlman/easyusb/README.md

 controller.
 This example demonstrates how to connect to a device with a specific `vendor:product` device string:

+__NOTE:__  Interfacing with the guitar hero controller is proving difficult and if you are trying to achieve this for anything, then I'd recommend checking out the [pull-hid](https://github.com/DamonOehlman/pull-hid) as a much more robust alternative.

 ```js
 var easyusb = require('easyusb');
 var device = easyusb('0x12ba:0x0100');

 device.read(function(err, data) {
   if (err) {